-- #CurrTool This variable represents the number of the tool currently loaded.
+- #FabHead.CurrTool This variable represents the number of the tool currently loaded.
 Its value is 0 if no tool is loaded.
 This value can be modified in a G-code program.
-It is typically modified in a tool change macro. - #NextTool This variable represents the number of the tool that will be loaded on the next tool change command (M06).
+It is typically modified in a tool change macro. - #FabHead.NextTool This variable represents the number of the tool that will be loaded on the next tool change command (M06).
 Its value is 0 if no tool has been specified with the T command.
 This value can be modified in a G-code program. - #CurrFeedrate This variable represents the current feedrate.
-This value can be modified in a G-code program. - #TlChgFeedrate This variable represents the feedrate at which the controlled rate portions of an automatic tool change will occur. - #TlChgCheckPower This variable represents the state of the Monitor Tool Chuck Power checkbox on the Tool Change panel of the Configuration dialog box (checked = true). - #TlChgPowerInputLine This variable represents the setting of the Input Line text box on the Tool Change panel of the Configuration dialog box. - #TlChgCheckPowerInputNormal This variable represents the setting of the Power On State pull-down menu on the Tool Change panel of the Configuration dialog box (Normal = true). - #Tool This is an array variable that is used to access properties of any configured tool. - #RefPoint This is an array variable that is used to access properties of any defined reference point. - #FixOff This is an array variable that is used to access properties of any defined fixture offset. - #TIRackPos This is an array variable that is used to access the properties of any tool rack position. - #Machine This variable represents the current position of the machine tool in machine coordinates. - #Program This variable represents the current position of the machine tool in program coordinates. - #ProgZeroOff This variable represents the offset from the machine coordinate system to the program coordinate system. - #ToolOff This variable represents the tool offset currently in effect. - #Input This variable represents the current state of the input lines. - #Output This variable represents the current state of the output lines. - #LastFeedholdPos This variable represents the location where feed hold most recently occurred.
+This value can be modified in a G-code program. - #TlChgFeedrate This variable represents the feedrate at which the controlled rate portions of an automatic tool change will occur. - #FabHead.TlChgCheckPower This variable represents the state of the Monitor Tool Chuck Power checkbox on the Tool Change panel of the Configuration dialog box (checked = true). - #FabHead.TlChgPowerInputLine This variable represents the setting of the Input Line text box on the Tool Change panel of the Configuration dialog box. - #FabHead.TlChgCheckPowerInputNormal This variable represents the setting of the Power On State pull-down menu on the Tool Change panel of the Configuration dialog box (Normal = true). - #Tool This is an array variable that is used to access properties of any configured tool. - #RefPoint This is an array variable that is used to access properties of any defined reference point. - #FixOff This is an array variable that is used to access properties of any defined fixture offset. - #TIRackPos This is an array variable that is used to access the properties of any tool rack position. - #Machine This variable represents the current position of the machine tool in machine coordinates. - #Program This variable represents the current position of the machine tool in program coordinates. - #ToolOff This variable represents the tool offset currently in effect. - #Input This variable represents the current state of the input lines. - #Output This variable represents the current state of the output lines.